circularsquare/circularsquare.github.io/pages/nix/places.md

 the wind blows from west to east, like on earth.

-there are two continents, cilia in the north and oshi in the south. oshi is bigger.
+there are two continents, cilia in the north and rayna in the south. rayna is bigger.

 lisand: the northeast corner of cilia. extremely cold and dry as it lies in the rain shadow of fuun. the northern coast is covered by sea ice in winter. flat taiga, and tundra in the mountains on the northern coast. very sparsely populated, but giants live here, around 12 feet tall, and they eat seals and deer.